Updated: 4 days ago

-Today we’d like to introduce you to Ken Noble, AK Babers, Nick Jack, and Rodney Woodard.
+Today we’d like to introduce you to Ken Noble, AK Babers, and Nick Jack.

 Great, so let’s dig a little deeper into the story – has it been an easy path overall and if not, what were the challenges you’ve had to overcome?

 It has not been an easy path.
 One of our biggest challenges is finding a way to get more minorities into the craft breweries that haven’t welcomed them in before.
 Most people within our demographics have never set foot into a brewery.
 This could be a direct consequence of the current marketing which does not appear to work towards ensuring a wider variety of gender, ethnicity, and sexual fluidity in the industry.
 It’s also very likely that our target demographic doesn’t feel comfortable in breweries because they don’t see faces that mirror their own.
 We have a somewhat delicate task of bringing attention to the discriminatory undertones in the craft beer industry to owners and marketers while also promoting inclusivity to our audience.

 Hop Topic World – what should we know?
 What do you guys do best?
 What sets you apart from the competition?
 We are three guys with an absolute love for craft beer from a demographic the industry perhaps unwittingly overlooked.
 This is our platform.
 Our connection with the experience of invisibility within the craft beer community and our innate understanding of our cultures allows us to create lasting relationships with minorities within the craft beer world and reach groups that seem out of range to current brewers and marketing teams.

 Hop Topic was formed because three strangers saw the need for diversity in the craft beer community.
 We are a social and cultural media platform striving to promote inclusion and diversity in the craft beer community.
 We want to inform people by using our website, social media, and events to bring craft beer to the vast variety of ethnicities and genders currently underrepresented in the industry.